charan2598/GAN-Diffusion-Model-for-Colorization/README.md

 ## Generative Adversarial Network Model:

 The colorization GAN code is available as Jupyter Notebook and is quite straight forward.
-This GAN model is trained over Stanford Cars, COCO dataset and Landscapes dataset.
+This GAN model is trained over Stanford Cars, COCO dataset and Landscapes dataset for a fair number of epochs.

 Link to GAN checkpoint: [256x256_GAN_checkpoint.pt](https://drive.google.com/file/d/1qgfyvTK-pO4g3QmtEYrJwkfNq7ql6hra/view?usp=share_link)